-Safe Zone is a campus-wide initiative to support LGBTQ+ students by identifying and training advocates among TCC faculty and staff.
-Participants are familiar with resources and issues specifically affecting LGBTQ+ individuals, and commit themselves to creating a safe environment for all students at TCC.
+Safe Zone is a campus-wide initiative to support LGBTQA+ students by identifying and training advocates among TCC faculty and staff.
+Participants are familiar with resources and issues specifically affecting LGBTQA+ individuals, and commit themselves to creating a safe environment for all students at TCC.
 Through its network of allies and advocates, Safe Zone strives to:

-- Make issues around gender and sexual identity visible and positive - Help LGBTQ+ students identify allies on campus - Provide resources and support for LGBTQ+ students and advocates alike - Create a stronger sense of community through greater understanding of LGBTQ+ culture and confirmed their commitment to the program's mission.
+- Make issues around gender and sexual identity visible and positive - Help LGBTQA+ students identify allies on campus - Provide resources and support for LGBTQ+ students and advocates alike - Create a stronger sense of community through greater understanding of LGBTQA+ culture

-Staff and faculty displaying the Safe Zone sticker have completed training
+Staff and faculty displaying the Safe Zone sticker have completed training and confirmed their commitment to the program's mission.